Team Efficiency in Hybrid Settings: Choosing the Right Communication ChannelsJun 22, 2022

 A first bad example is solving complex problems with messaging apps.
 For example:

-The Team Alignment Map is a co-planning tool: plan the work, allocate resources and reduce projects’ risks together.
+The Team Alignment Map is a co-planning tool: plan the work, allocate resources and reduce projects’ risks as a team.

 The Team Contract helps define the team rules and behaviors.